fuzzballb/UdacityRFlearningProject1/README.md

 ## GPU acceleration

 GPU acceleration didn't do a lot for speeding up the training.
-It still was about a second per episode
+It still was about a second per episode.
+I'll have to check why this is the case